HKRcodes/Credit-Card-Validation-Program/README.md

 # Credit-Card-Validation-Program
-### This program is used for the Credit card validation for a user given his details.
+#### This program uses Random Forest for the Credit card validation purpose to determine whetherfor a person is eligible to avail a credit card given his details.